DanielDGuo/COMP-2501-Final-Project/README.txt

 Scott Chapman (101233571)
 Daniel Guo (101228932)

+This project was the culmination of Comp 2501, consisting of knowledge from 4 assignments.
+I(Daniel Guo) worked on the enemies and helped fixed the ricochet mechanic.
+The following README information may be out of date(some last-minute balance and sprite textures may have changed).
+However, should overall give a general idea of the intended gameplay and mechanics.

 How to play:
 	Controls:
 		W to accelarate, S to decellarate(to 0).
 A and D to steer.